Inspired Teacher: History

-Pranab Mukherjee, the current President of India, instituted Inspired Teacher recognition in 2015.
+Pranab Mukherjee, the former President of India, instituted Inspired Teacher recognition in 2015.
 The in-residence programme for inspired teachers was announced by the President at the annual conference of vice-chancellors of central universities on February 5, 2015.
-The President of India had defined an Inspired Teacher as an academician who is a value-oriented, mission-driven, self-motivated and result-oriented individual who works towards impacting the environment in a positive manner through his own actions as well as by imparting knowledge amongst students to help them achieve their potential.
+The President of India had defined an Inspired Teacher as an academic who is a value-oriented, mission-driven, self-motivated and result-oriented individual who works towards impacting the environment in a positive manner through his own actions as well as by imparting knowledge amongst students to help them achieve their potential.
 An Inspired Teacher links the individual goals of the students to the societal and national goals.
 The President, in his address during an interaction with the Inspired Teachers, quoted a statement from the Greek novelist Nikos Kazantzakis, which he believed outlined his vision of a true teacher.
 Nikos Kazantzkis had said: “True teachers are those who use themselves as bridges over which they invite their students to cross; then, having facilitated their crossing, joyfully collapse, encouraging them to create their own”.

 The President instituted Inspired Teacher recognition as a means to give dignity and recognition to quality teachers.
 It was essential that such Inspired Teachers be recognized so that they have motivation and drive.
 The Inspired Teachers were invited for one week ‘In Residence’ programme at Rashtrapati Bhavan as part of this endeavour.

 31 teachers were recognized with the "President's Inspired Teacher" award for 2015.

 13 teachers were recognized with the "President's Inspired Teacher" award for 2016.